 The caves for the most part are PITCH BLACK.
 The guide points out various formations in the caves with his torch and obviously if you look the same way, it then gets brighter and lights it up!
 The caves are pretty awesome, there is even a waterfall inside them!

 Depending on how much rain there’s been, depends on how deep the water is.
 If the guide shouts “Butts up!
-Nuts up!”, you have to lift your butt up so the tube floats over the shallow areas easier…if you’re a guy and you choose not to listen…well there’s a chance that your nuts may scrape against the rocks on the riverbed, so you’ve been warned!
+Nuts up!”, you have to lift your butt up so the tube floats over the shallow areas easier.
+If you’re a guy and you choose not to listen…well there’s a chance that your nuts may scrape against the rocks on the riverbed, so you’ve been warned!
 The water can go from being an inch deep to 60ft deep, it’s so clear too!

 Belize was once largely populated by the Mayans.
 The caves were a significant part of the Mayan faith and so you learn a lot of their stories and myths and how different rock formations represent different animals and figures.
 I found it to be very similar to the aboriginal beliefs around Uluru (Ayers Rock) in Australia.
 Things like the red colours of the rock being where mythical creatures have been killed and that’s the blood running over the surface etc.

-Once the cave float finishes, you continue floating down the river to the part where the hike first started, so you go full circle!
+Once the cave float finishes, you continue floating down the river to the part where the hike first started.
+So you go full circle!
 For this last bit, you are free to take off your helmet, undo your lifejacket and just sit back, relax and watch the rainforest pass by!
 The total float time lasts around 1 hour 30 minutes.

-What To Wear For Belize Cave Tubing
+What To Take & Wear Cave Tubing In Belize

-Footwear – The most important thing to wear when cave tubing in Belize, is water shoes or some form of footwear.
+The most important thing to wear when cave tubing in Belize, is water shoes or some form of footwear.
 Footwear has to be secure, so no flip flops!
 I wore water shoes, others wore trekking type sandals.
 You can rent water shoes at the Reserve for $3USD, if you’re travelling light, this may be your best option.
-Remember that there is a hike lasting 25 minutes through shallow parts of the river and then on the floor of the forest so this may affect your decision for what you’d find comfortable.
+Remember that there is a hike lasting 25 minutes through shallow parts of the river and then on the floor of the forest.
+So this may affect your decision for what you’d find comfortable.
 It’s a good idea to take a change of footwear so you aren’t left in the wet shoes for the rest of the day.

-Swim wear – You are expected to take a complete change of clothes though so you aren’t wet in the vehicle afterwards.
+You are expected to take a complete change of clothes though so you aren’t wet in the vehicle afterwards.
 There are toilets and changing areas that you can use before and after the float.
 I wore my swim wear with a pair of board shorts and a rash vest over the top.
 Unless you choose to swim at the start, you don’t actually get that wet, your butt will be wet from the hole in the tube but that’s about it!

-Waterproof stuff – Everything you take on the hike will end up going through the caves with you too, so only really take the things that you’re happy to get wet.
+Everything you take on the hike will end up going through the caves with you too, so only really take the things that you’re happy to get wet.
 I took my GoPro but other than that, everything else gets left and locked in the vehicle back in the car park.

-Money – There are a few stalls that sell drinks, t-shirts, shorts, towels, gifts and water shoes.
+There are a few stalls that sell drinks, t-shirts, shorts, towels, gifts and water shoes.
 I left my money locked in the car during the hike and float.

-Towel – I travel with a small microfibre towel that again I left in the car.
+I travel with a small microfibre towel that again I left in the car.
 You don’t get absolutely dripping wet and because of the heat, you do dry off quite quick but it’s nice to have one just in case!

 Exploring Belize after cave tubing!